Nothing beats a European summer!

 The beautiful Mediterranean, Atlantic, Aegean and Adriatic seas spoil the coastlines of many countries in Europe with crystal clear ocean, incredible rock formations, spectacular sunshine and mindblowing sunsets.

-From Portugal to Turkey, there is no shortage of breathtaking beaches on offer in Europe.
+From Portugal to Turkey, there is no shortage of breathtaking beaches on offer in Europe this summer.

 Apella Beach comes in at number 1.
 This beach on the lesser-known island of Karpathos is simply outstanding.

 Karpathos Island is a Greek Island in the Dodecanese group of islands in the Aegean Sea near Turkey.

 Karpathos is a land of dramatic mountains, pine trees and incredible rocky beaches with the bluest water you will ever see.